Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/400_Series/450_MP_QueryServiceDiscovery/ReadMe.txt

-450_MP_QueryServiceDiscovery is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Real-Time - Optimized.
+450_MP_QueryServiceDiscovery is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Real-Time - Optimized.

 450_MP_QueryServiceDiscovery illustrates how to query endpoints from RDP service discovery using the ServiceEndpointDiscovery class and use the location from the command line to select an endpoint.
-The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the Refinitiv Real-Time service and consuming data.
+The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the LSEG Real-Time service and consuming data.
 This application requires a machine ID and a password for authorization with the token service in order to an access token for querying endpoints from the RDP service discovery and sending login requests to the service.
 EMA automatically refreshes the token to keep